 The 2004 Tsunami, referred to as the 2004 Indian Ocean Tsunami, the 2004 Indonesian Tsunami, or the 2004 Boxing Day Tsunami, was one of the worst natural disasters in recorded history.
 It was triggered by an undersea earthquake with an estimated magnitude of between 9.1 to 9.3, making it the third most powerful quake ever recorded.

-The tsunami generated killed more than 230,000 people in Indonesia, Sri Lanka, India, and Thailand, displaced hundreds of thousands of people and caused billions of dollars in property damage.
+The tsunami generated killed at least 225,000 people in Indonesia, Sri Lanka, India, and Thailand, displaced hundreds of thousands of people and caused billions of dollars in property damage.

 Impact on Thailand

 The tsunami hit Thailand's southwestern coast along the Andaman Sea, causing death and destruction from the northern border with Burma to the southern border with Malaysia.
 The hardest hit areas in terms of loss of life and property destruction were in Phang Nga, Phuket, and Krabi because they were the most developed and so most densely populated areas along the coast.

 The timing of the Tsunami, the morning after Christmas, intensified the loss of life striking the most popular tourist areas on Andaman Coast during peak vacation season and in the morning when many people were still in their homes or hotel rooms.
-Of the at least 5,000 people who died in Thailand, almost half were vacationing foreigners.
+Of the estimated 5,400 people who died in Thailand, roughly 2,000 were vacationing foreigners.

 Much of Phuket's west coast was heavily damaged by the tsunami, and most homes, hotels, restaurants and other structures on a low ground required significant repair or rebuilding.
 Some areas, including Khao Lak just north of Phuket in Phang Nga, were almost completely wiped out by the waves.

 Though Thailand suffered significant damage during the Tsunami, it was able to be rebuilt quickly compared to most other countries.
 Within two years virtually all the damage had been removed and the affected areas redeveloped and travelers to Phuket, Khao Lak, or Phi Phi will find little trace that the tsunami occurred.